paplorinc/bitcoin/doc/developer-notes.md

 ### Consensus Compatibility

-It is possible for LevelDB changes to inadvertently change consensus compatibility between nodes.
-This happened in Bitcoin 0.8 (when LevelDB was first introduced).
-When upgrading LevelDB, you should review the upstream changes to check for issues affecting consensus compatibility.
+It is possible for RocksDB changes to inadvertently change consensus compatibility between nodes.
+This happened in Bitcoin 0.8 (when RocksDB was first introduced).
+When upgrading RocksDB, you should review the upstream changes to check for issues affecting consensus compatibility.

-For example, if LevelDB had a bug that accidentally prevented a key from being returned in an edge case, and that bug was fixed upstream, the bug "fix" would be an incompatible consensus change.
-In this situation, the correct behavior would be to revert the upstream fix before applying the updates to Bitcoin's copy of LevelDB.
-In general, you should be wary of any upstream changes affecting what data is returned from LevelDB queries.
+For example, if RocksDB had a bug that accidentally prevented a key from being returned in an edge case, and that bug was fixed upstream, the bug "fix" would be an incompatible consensus change.
+In this situation, the correct behavior would be to revert the upstream fix before applying the updates to Bitcoin's copy of RocksDB.
+In general, you should be wary of any upstream changes affecting what data is returned from RocksDB queries.

 Scripted diffs
 --------------